Derek Chauvin: Appeal

+Sentence

-Following his conviction, Chauvin's bail was revoked and he was remanded into custody by the Hennepin County Sheriff's Office, which transferred him to the Minnesota Department of Corrections.
-He was then booked into the Oak Park Heights prison, where he was previously incarcerated following his 2020 arrest.
+Following his conviction, Chauvin's bail was revoked and he was remanded into custody by the Hennepin County Sheriff's Office, which transferred him into the custody of the Minnesota Department of Corrections.
+He was then booked into the Oak Park Heights prison, where he had been incarcerated following his 2020 arrest.
 At Oak Parks, Chauvin was held in solitary confinement for 23 hours a day in an isolated wing of the prison, where he was under constant watch "for fears for his safety".
 Chauvin was held at Oak Park Heights until his sentencing hearing on June 25, 2021.
 On May 12, 2021, Hennepin County District Judge Peter Cahill allowed for the prosecution to seek a greater prison sentence after finding that Chauvin treated Floyd "with particular cruelty".

-On June 3, 2021, it was reported that the prosecution was seeking a sentence of 30 years' imprisonment for Chauvin based on the extreme cruelty he exhibited when he murdered Floyd, which opposed any human conscience of society and thus a harsh punishment should be warranted.
-Chauvin pleaded to not be incarcerated, and instead sought probation for causing the death of Floyd while exceeding his moral duties as an officer.
-On June 25, 2021, Chauvin was sentenced to 22 1/2 years in prison (minus the 199 days of credit he received) on the second-degree murder charge, while the second-degree manslaughter and third-degree murder charges remain not adjudicated.
+State prosecutors sought a sentence of 30 years' imprisonment for Chauvin based on the extreme cruelty he exhibited when he murdered Floyd, which "shocked the conscience".
+Chauvin sought probation instead of incarceration.
+On June 25, 2021, Chauvin was sentenced to 22 1/2 years in prison (with credit given for the 199 days he had already served) on the second-degree murder charge, while the second-degree manslaughter and third-degree murder charges remain not adjudicated.
 The earliest Chauvin could be eligible for release on parole would be in 2035 or 2036, when he will be close to 60 years old.
 Under Chauvin's federal plea agreement, he will serve his state and federal sentences concurrently and be subject to five years of parole after release.
-According to the Federal Bureau of Prisons he is scheduled for release on November 18, 2038.

-On August 24, 2022, Chauvin was transferred from Oak Park Heights prison, a Minnesota Department of Corrections facility, to FCI Tucson in Arizona, a federal facility.
+As part of his guilty plea deal in the federal civil rights case against him, Chauvin opted to serve his concurrent federal and state sentences in a federal prison.
+On August 24, 2022, Chauvin was transferred from the state correctional facility at Oak Park Heights, Minnesota, to FCI Tucson, a medium-security federal facility in Arizona.
+He was later transferred to FCI Big Spring, a low-security prison in Texas, after being stabbed.

 Civil rights violations case

 The United States Department of Justice (DOJ) convened a grand jury in February 2021 to investigate whether Chauvin violated Floyd's civil rights as well as another incident in September 2017 when Chauvin restrained a 14-year-old boy for several minutes, using his knee to lean into the boy's back and hitting him with a flashlight several times.
 During the restraint, Chauvin ignored the boy's pleas that he could not breathe and the boy briefly lost consciousness.
 The 2017 incident was deemed inadmissible as evidence in Chauvin's murder trial.
 Following Chauvin's murder conviction, the investigation was still underway, with the DOJ reportedly weighing whether to bring criminal charges against Chauvin for the 2017 incident.